alexanderneville/docs/development/vcs/branches.md

 ### Merging

-The merge operation is more complicated when the two branches involved are divergent, _ie_. the branch being merged from is not an ancestor of the branch being merged.
+The merge operation is more complicated when the two branches involved are divergent, _i.e._ the branch being merged from is not an ancestor of the branch being merged.
 A new commit must be created, sometimes called a `merge commit`.

-If both branches modify the same part of a file, git will not be able to merge automatically due to the conflict (_eg_. merging `branch1` into `main` as below). `git status` will report which files have conflicts.
+If both branches modify the same part of a file, git will not be able to merge automatically due to the conflict (_e.g._ merging `branch1` into `main` as below). `git status` will report which files have conflicts.

 ```{.text}